(See Congenital and Perinatal Cytomegalovirus Infection (CMV).)

 CMV infection is suspected in healthy people with mononucleosis-like syndromes; immunocompromised patients with GI, CNS, or retinal symptoms; and neonates with systemic disease.

 CMV mononucleosis can sometimes be differentiated from infectious (EBV) mononucleosis by the absence of pharyngitis, a negative heterophil antibody test, and serologic testing.
 CMV infection can be differentiated from viral hepatitis by hepatitis serologic testing.
 Laboratory confirmation of primary CMV infection is necessary only to differentiate it from other, particularly treatable, conditions or serious disease.

 Seroconversion can be demonstrated by development of CMV antibodies and indicates new CMV infection.
 However, much CMV disease results from reactivation of latent disease in the immunocompromised host.
 Reactivation of CMV can result in virus in the urine, other body fluids, or tissues but does not always indicate disease and may merely represent shedding.
 Therefore, biopsy showing CMV-induced abnormalities is often necessary to demonstrate invasive disease.
 Quantitative detection of CMV antigen or DNA in the peripheral blood can also be very helpful because elevated or rising CMV titers are often highly suggestive of invasive disease.
 Diagnosis in infants can be made by urine culture.

-CMV retinitis (see Cytomegalovirus), which occurs mostly in AIDS patients, is treated with systemic antivirals; sometimes an ocular implant of ganciclovir is used.
+CMV retinitis (see Cytomegalovirus), which occurs mostly in AIDS patients, is treated with systemic antivirals.

 Anti-CMV drugs are used to treat severe disease other than retinitis but are less consistently effective than in retinitis.